 He’s correct, damn him!
 Crow thought with disdain.
 Her party was always shy of spending money, especially on something like defense.
-In her mind the Labour Party was wrong for not spending the necessary funds on something so critical to the safety of the Human Federation.
+In her mind, the Labour Party was wrong for not spending the necessary funds on something so critical to the safety of the Human Federation.
 The previous uprisings and outright rebellions against the Human Federation should’ve driven that home to the party, but people were shortsighted.
-Maybe a couple decades of peace made people soft while something simmered right under their nose.
-The coup didn’t help none either.
+Maybe a couple of decades of peace made people soft while something simmered right under their nose.
+The coup didn’t help any either.

 Shortly thereafter the vice president looked a motion to adjourn and nearly had a flood of senators trying to make it and another trying to second the motion.

-She made her way out of the senate chambers and headed toward the parking garage.
+She made her way out of the Senate chambers and headed toward the parking garage.
 Most of her work waited at her office.
 A few of the other senators from Earth and one from Mars tried to start a conversation with her.
 She politely waved them off, giving the excuse that she had things to catch up on.
-Entering a lift she pressed the button for the parking garage.
+Entering a lift, she pressed the button for the parking garage.
 Finding her car she left the Human Federation Capitol Building, a pile of marble several stories high in the Neo-Classical style.
-It was much shorter than all the other buildings in the legislative capitol of the Human Federation and was probably the only building in all of New York City to have marines in powered armor patrolling its grounds.
+It was much shorter than all the other buildings in the legislative capital of the Human Federation and was probably the only building in all of New York City to have marines in powered armor patrolling its grounds.

 She drove out onto the streets of New York and headed for the Lower East Side.
 Christina grumbled and bit back a few curses as she tried to cross the bridge to get to Manhattan Island.
 The bridge was jammed as usual.
-However, unlike so many around her she didn’t lay on the horn.
+However, unlike so many around her, she didn’t lay on the horn.
 What good would it do?
 None at all.

 What the snarl of traffic did do was give the senator from Ontario some time to think.
 She thought back over this latest Senate meeting and was disappointed to find that it strangely paralleled the Senate meetings just before the Allied Colonies for Freedom seceded from the Human Federation.
 That secession took most of the Fringe Coalition and some of the Outer Coalition from Congress.
-She remembered the last meeting before the rebellion where almost all of the senators from the Fringe Colonies, most of them from the Colonial Party, stormed out of the senate chambers without a word.
+She remembered the last meeting before the rebellion where almost all of the senators from the Fringe Colonies, most of them from the Colonial Party, stormed out of the Senate chambers without a word.
 Their silence was more effective than anything they might’ve said.

 The worst of it was that the other senators from the Inner Coalition were indifferent or outright hostile toward those from the Outer and Fringe Colonies.
-Many times before the break those senators–even many from her own Labour Party–all but ignored the senators from those worlds.
+Many times, before the break those senators–even many from her own Labour Party–all but ignored the senators from those worlds.
 Either that or quite simply told them that this was the way it always was, that they needed to “learn their place.”

 Christina grimaced in remembered pain that those colonies indeed learned their place.
 A place separate from the Human Federation.
 And what happened?
 Many of the senators went right on ignoring what was right in their faces.
 The old fools thought that, like any other rebellion in the Human Federation’s history, it would be put down in short order and things would return to normal.
 What they didn’t–or refused to–realize was that unlike before this wasn’t just a single world or single star system rebelling.
-This was eighteen star systems seceding from the Union along with more than half the armed forces in one of history’s most well-organized and bloodless coup d’états.
+This was eighteen-star systems seceding from the Union along with more than half the armed forces in one of history’s most well-organized and bloodless coup d’états.
 Well, maybe not entirely bloodless.